 Trails Carolina can help

-Trails Carolina is a wilderness therapy program for adolescents ages 10-17.
-The program has specialty groups that address major issue sets among struggling young people.
-Teaching adolescents how to apply their newly acquired wilderness skills to everyday life is the main objective at Trails Carolina.
+Trails Carolina is a wilderness therapy programs for adolescents ages 10-17.
+The program has specialty groups that address major issue-sets among struggling young people.
+Teaching adolescents how to apply their newly acquired wilderness skills to everyday life is the main objective at Trails Carolina, as well as is child trauma and abuse prevention.
 This program invests in the individual and guides them through the natural experience of recreating their self-awareness, self-confidence, and ability to maintain healthy relationships and habits.
 We can help your family today!

 Contact us at 800-975-7303